 - Meet the specific requirements for the discipline area or research project you apply for.

 For further details of study options, please see the list of available Honours projects.

-- Applicants are required to arrange a supervisor and a research project, complete the Expression of Interest Form and submit a formal online application.
+- Applicants are required to arrange a supervisor and a research project, and provide these details through the completion of an Expression of Interest Form (EOI).
+Once the EOI is received and approval given, then a formal online application can be submitted.

 - Current students can apply via my.unimelb.

 - Non-University of Melbourne students can apply via Study.